nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 ### Fixing Backwards Incompatible Changes

-1. We will plan to fix any backwards incompatible changes in non-major releases.
+1. We will plan to fix any backwards incompatible changes in non-major releases _or_ re-release with a major version bump.

 2. We cannot guarantee developers will be available to complete this work alongside other priorities.